Tri-Agency Research Data Management Policy

 - where data will be deposited.

 DMPs also indicate who is responsible for managing the project’s data, describe the succession plans in place should that person leave the research team, and identify the data-related roles and responsibilities of other team members where appropriate.
-Finally, DMPs outline ethical, legal and commercial constraints the data are subject to, methodological considerations that support or preclude data sharing, and which data repository has been selected for data deposit (if applicable).
+Finally, DMPs outline ethical, legal and commercial constraints the data are subject to, and methodological considerations that support or preclude data sharing.

 3.3 Data Deposit

-The agencies plan to implement the policy incrementally, as determined through ongoing engagement with the research community and in step with the continuing development of research data practices and capacity in Canada and internationally.
+The agencies plan to implement the policy incrementally, as determined through ongoing engagement with the research community and other stakeholders, and in step with the continuing development of research data practices and capacity in Canada and internationally.

 By accepting agency funds, institutions and researchers accept the terms and conditions as set out in the agencies’ policies, agreements and guidelines.
 In the event of an alleged breach of agency policy, agreement or guideline, the agency may take steps outlined in accordance with the Tri-Agency Framework: Responsible Conduct of Research to deal with the allegation.